brunoesm07/Cybersecurity_notes_and_summaries/Certificações_em_Cybersecurity/CompTIA Security +/Livro Get Certified Get Ahead SY0-601 StudyGuide English Edition/CompTIA Security+ Get Certified Get Ahead.md

 Kerberos is a network authentication protocol within a Microsoft Windows Active Directory domain or a Unix realm.
 It uses a database of objects such as Active Directory and a KDC (or TGT server) to issue timestamped tickets that expire after a certain time period.

+SAML is an XML-based standard used to exchange authentication and authorization information between different parties.
+SAML provides SSO for web-based applications.

+OAuth OAuth is an open standard for authorization many companies use to provide secure access to protected resources.
+Instead of creating a different account for each website you access, you can often use the same account you’ve created with Google, Facebook, PayPal, Microsoft, or Twitter.
+You can think of OAuth as open authorization.

+"Comparing Access Control Schemes Access control ensures that only authenticated and authorized entities can access resources.

+Subjects.
+Subjects are typically users or groups that access an object.
+Occasionally, the subject may be a service that is using a service account to access an object.

+Objects.
+Objects are items such as files, folders, shares, and printers that subjects access.
+The access control helps determine how a system grants authorization to objects.
+Or, said another way, the access control scheme determines how a system grants users access to files and other resources.

+Role-Based Access Control Role-based access control (role-BAC) uses roles to manage rights and permissions for users.
+This is useful for users within a specific department who perform the same job functions.

+A role-based access control scheme uses roles based on jobs and functions.
+A matrix is a planning document that matches the roles with the required privileges.

+Establishing Access with Group-Based Privileges Administrators commonly grant access in the role-BAC scheme using roles, and they often implement roles as groups.

+Group-based privileges reduce the administrative workload of access management.
+Administrators put user accounts into security groups and assign privileges to the groups.
+Users within a group automatically inherit the privileges assigned to the group.

+Rule-based access control is based on a set of approved instructions, such as an access control list.
+Some rule-BAC systems use rules that trigger in response to an event, such as modifying ACLs after detecting an attack or granting additional permissions to a user in certain situations.

+Discretionary Access Control In the discretionary access control (DAC) scheme, objects (such as files and folders) have an owner, and the owner establishes access for the objects.

+Mandatory Access Control The mandatory access control (MAC) scheme uses labels (sometimes referred to as sensitivity labels or security labels) to determine access.

+The MAC scheme uses sensitivity labels for users and data.
+It is commonly used when access needs to be restricted based on a need to know.
+Sensitivity labels often reflect classification levels of data and clearances granted to individuals.